 💎 Ruby Integration Guide

-Learn how to instrument your Ruby applications with OpenTelemetry to send distributed traces to TraceKit.
+Learn how to instrument your Ruby applications with the TraceKit Ruby SDK for distributed tracing, metrics, and code monitoring.

 90% Automatic Tracing!